dalesgit/zettelkasten/proper-20c-draft1.md

 have thought I will get some clarity to help with my preaching.
 But just as invariably, The texts have fallen short of their promise.

-For one thing, the very word difficult has different meanings.
-Difficult could mean that we don’t understand the social or historical mileu that these words were directed towards.
+For one thing, the very word **difficult** has different meanings. **Difficult** could mean that we don’t understand the social or historical mileu that these words were directed towards.
-Difficult can mean that we don’t understand the language or the words that are used.
+**Difficult** can mean that we don’t understand the language or the words that are used.

-Difficult can be that the words don’t fit the picture of Jesus that we carry with us.
+**Difficult** can be that the words don’t fit the picture of Jesus that we carry with us.
 I couldn’t remember something of the picture of Jesus I carried in my childhood.
 It included a very Caucasian looking Jesus with children by his side.
-He looked and acted a good bit like my grandmother, who was the first to teach me about some of the gospel stories.
+He looked and acted a good bit like my grandmother, who was the first to teach me about those gospel stories.

-Difficult can also mean the challenge we feel in putting the words we hear into action.
+**Difficult** can also mean the challenge we feel in putting the words we hear into action.
 When Jesus says very plainly if someone strikes you on the cheek, turn the other to let them strike it.
 Alas , we understand the words, but find putting them into practice to be difficult.